We work with more than 300 partners to bring you better travel deals

 Which day is cheapest to fly to Alice Springs?

-Flights in the afternoon are typically the cheapest time of the day to fly to Alice Springs.
-Flights in the morning are usually the most expensive.
+Flights in the morning are typically the cheapest time of the day to fly to Alice Springs.
+Flights at midday are usually the most expensive.

 Many travellers visiting Alice Springs have just one thing on their minds – Uluru.
 The monolith of enormous, cultural, importance to the local Anangu people, is 440km (275 miles) south-west of Alice Springs, but if you do whizz in and out of the airport at Alice, you’re missing a town with a beautiful setting, fascinating history and loads of culture.